 Taking insurance does come with downsides.
 It takes time to bill all the different payers, resubmit claims that are denied, preauthorize tests and procedures and medications, and keep up with the varying rules and regulation on what is covered.
 I have seen official, insurer-issued hundred-page PDFs discussing how to bill for a yearly preventive care visit, I kid you not.
 However, taking insurance both makes it possible for people to see you who could not otherwise do so, and makes it more likely that people will come to see you.

 This varies, wildly, in both type and cost.
 Some naturopathic grads refurbish a run-down space, putting in the work themselves, others find a spot in a medical office complex.
 The cozy room in a vintage Victorian is probably a trope, but so is the unassuming strip mall storefront.
 There are a few commonalities, however, such as that you will need a sink in the office and you will want hard flooring in the exam room.
-Yes, you will wear gloves for exams, but being in healthcare requires washing your hands.
-A lot.
 You will also want a waiting area.

 Speaking of bathrooms: look for a space that can offer a gender-neutral option if possible.
 Additionally, evaluate whether or not patients will be able to unobtrusively walk a container of urine back from the bathroom to the exam room.